Assessment overview (migrate to Azure VMs)

 |Target storage disk (as-is sizing)||The type of disk to use for storage in Azure.

-Specify the target storage disk as Premium-managed, Standard SSD-managed, or Standard HDD-managed.
+Specify the target storage disk as Premium-managed, Standard SSD-managed, Standard HDD-managed, or Ultra disk.

 Automatic: The disk recommendation is based on the performance data of the disks, meaning the IOPS and throughput.

-Premium or Standard: The assessment recommends a disk SKU within the storage type selected.
+Premium or Standard or Ultra disk: The assessment recommends a disk SKU within the storage type selected.

 If you want a single-instance VM service-level agreement (SLA) of 99.9%, consider using Premium-managed disks.
 This use ensures that all disks in the assessment are recommended as Premium-managed disks.

 If you are looking to run data-intensive workloads that need high throughput, high IOPS, and consistent low latency disk storage, consider using Ultra disks.

 Azure Migrate supports only managed disks for migration assessment.